ultralytics/ultralytics/docs/guides/index.md

 * [Hyperparameter Tuning](hyperparameter-tuning.md) 🚀 NEW: Discover how to optimize your YOLO models by fine-tuning hyperparameters using the Tuner class and genetic evolution algorithms.
 * [Using YOLOv8 with SAHI for Sliced Inference](sahi-tiled-inference.md) 🚀 NEW: Comprehensive guide on leveraging SAHI's sliced inference capabilities with YOLOv8 for object detection in high-resolution images.
 * [AzureML Quickstart](azureml-quickstart.md) 🚀 NEW: Get up and running with Ultralytics YOLO models on Microsoft's Azure Machine Learning platform.
 Learn how to train, deploy, and scale your object detection projects in the cloud.
+* [Conda Quickstart](conda-quickstart.md) 🚀 NEW: Step-by-step guide to setting up a Conda environment for Ultralytics.
+Learn how to install and start using the Ultralytics package efficiently with Conda.

 ## Contribute to Our Guides